philswatton/philswatton.github.io/blog.md

 # Blog

-This page presents all blog posts hosted on this website.
-You can view a version of this page where posts are sorted by their tags [at this link](/tags).
+This blog serves to collect some notes and thoughts from my readings.
+Most of them in my spare time and not in any area of expertise, but some inspired by my research.
+You can view a version of this page where posts are sorted by their tags rather than (only) chronologically [at this link](/tags).

 ## Posts